-This is the fourth season a black vulture pair has used a nest site monitored by Tri-State Bird Rescue and Research.
+2017 is the sixth season a black vulture pair has used a nest site in a shed monitored by Tri-State Bird Rescue and Research.
 The first year, 2010, there was only one chick, and it was possible for Tri-State to successfully place a similarly aged but unrelated, orphaned black vulture chick in the nest.
 In both 2011 and 2012, the adults had two chicks of their own, all of which successfully fledged.

 In 2011, the first egg was laid on 3/7/11 with the first chick hatching 39 days later on 4/15/11.
 Both chicks fledged by 6/30/11, about 2 1/2 months after hatching.